 How often does the training and screening have to be renewed?

 The video training must be renewed every two years and the renewal date will appear on your MinistrySafe control panel.
 (Please use the “Awareness Training” tab on the left side panel to send video training before the two year mark.)
 The criminal background check is also set to renew every two years.
 Even if you use a different company for background checks, MinistrySafe and CTC requires renewal at least every two years.
 The other screening steps—Application, Interview, References—should be reviewed and updated on an intermittent basis as determined by your local Safety Committee.

 How can my church safely utilize teens as volunteers with children?

-The Central Texas Conference MinistrySafe policy for ministry with children recommends that the primary leader in ministry with children be at least 18 years old and any main helpers be 5 years older than the oldest child participant.
+The Central Texas Conference MinistrySafe policy recommends that the primary leader in ministry with children be at least 18 years old and any main helpers be 5 years older than the oldest child participant.
 A minimum of two unrelated adults are required at all times.
 If a church utilizes teens as volunteers with children in compliance with these guidelines, they should utilize an alternative screening process which includes:

 Because the video training includes explicit information about sexual abuse, it may not be appropriate for youth under the age of 18 and should not be utilized in their volunteer training without the prior understanding and presence of a parent while viewing the video.

 What is required for my church to participate in a Central Texas Conference events?